nrokh/ScientificFigures/README.md

   <img src="FigureSpectrum/FigureSpectrum.png">
   </p>
 </p>
-The .png, .svg. and .pdf versions of this figure can be found [here](https://github.com/nrokh/ScientificFigures).
+The .png, .svg. and .pdf versions of this figure, as well as each sub-figure (Fig.1-4) can be found <a href="https://github.com/nrokh/ScientificFigures">here</a>.

-  <summary>Details</summary>
-In the folder, we provided information on the spectrum of figure creation, including figures from 1 to 5.
 </details>

 [comment]: <> (## Running the Demo)